 California, Washington state deaths add to U.S. coronavirus toll

-Two more people have died of the new coronavirus in the United States, bringing the toll to 11, and new confirmed cases were reported on Wednesday around the two most populous cities, New York and Los Angeles.
+Two more people have died of the new coronavirus in the United States, bringing the toll to 11, and the two most populous cities, New York and Los Angeles, reported new cases on Wednesday.
 The first California death from the virus was announced by health officials as an elderly adult with underlying health conditions.
 It was the first coronavirus fatality in the United States outside of Washington state, where 10 have died.

 Placer County's public health department said in a statement that the patient tested presumptively positive on Tuesday at a California lab and was likely exposed between Feb.
 11 and 21 on a Princess cruise ship to Mexico from San Francisco.
 "Preliminary understanding from the contact investigation is that this patient had minimal community exposure between returning from the cruise and arriving at the hospital by ambulance on Feb.
 27," the statement said.